 Yes — crypto losses are tax deductible in the UK, but HMRC won't apply them automatically.
 Learn how to claim, carry forward and avoid the 30-day B&B trap.

-Your 2024/25 return needs SA108 boxes 13.1–13.8, the 30 Oct 18%/24% CGT split, and the £3,000 exemption.
-Step-by-step guide for UK crypto investors.
+Your 2024/25 return needs SA108 boxes 13.1–13.8, the 30 Oct 18%/24% CGT split, and the £3,000 exemption — get one wrong and you overpay or face an HMRC check.

 Kraken's Ledgers CSV is the right export, but XXBT, refids, .S staking suffixes and margin trades trip up most tools.
 Here's the HMRC-correct treatment.